JaxPlays-Inc/jaxplays.org/content/people/Emily-Swallow.md

   Wikipedia: Emily_Swallow
 date: 2023-09-08T00:00:00-04:00
 ---
 Emily Swallow is a versatile American actress known for her dynamic roles in both television and theater.
-Swallow is perhaps best recognized for her role as 'The Armorer' in the Disney+ series "The Mandalorian" and Amara/The Darkness in the long-running television series "Supernatural."
+Swallow is perhaps best recognized for her role as The Armorer in the Disney+ series "The Mandalorian" and Amara/The Darkness in the long-running television series "Supernatural."
 She's also known her role as Kim Fischer in "The Mentalist."
 On the stage, Swallow received acclaim for her performance in the Tony Award-winning play "High Fidelity."